eclipse-tractusx/tractusx-edc/.github/ISSUE_TEMPLATE/bug_report.md

 _If applicable, add screenshots and/or error messages to help explain your problem._

-## Context Informations
+## Context Information

-_Add any other context about the probleme here._
+_Add any other context or information about the problem here._

 - Used version: [e.g. Commit Hash]
 - OS: [e.g. Mac OS (M1), Windows, Linux]